wrathematics/TAG/inst/tag/shiny/help/explore/plot_wordcloud.md

 ## Wordcloud.

-A wordcloud (or tag cloud) is a visual representation of unstructured text data in which a
+It's a wordcloud!

+A wordcloud plots words from a text where the more frequently a word occurs, the more prominently that word will be featured (size and color, often by centrality as well).